 I add dried herbs in the form of tarragon and a Bavarian Herb mix.

 I toss the potatoes with vinegar and salt immediately after they're done cooking (i.e., still very warm).
-This is where many potato salads fall down, in my opinion: the potatoes are never adequately seasoned.
+This is where many potato salads fall down, in my opinion.
+The potatoes are never adequately seasoned.
 Seasoning in stages (1. tossing with vinegar and salt, and 2. tossing with the final dressing while the potatoes are still warm) results in a well-seasoned classic potato salad.
 You'll end up adding more salt if you wait until the end and then try to fix the blandness.

-See, Miracle Whip is NOT technically mayonnaise, and which I absolutely despise.
-I understand that many folks out there prefer its [cloying, sickeningly-sweet, IMO] flavor to mayonnaise, but it really doesn't work in this recipe.
+See, Miracle Whip is NOT technically mayonnaise, and I absolutely despise it.
+I understand that many folks out there prefer its sweet flavor to mayonnaise, but it really doesn't work in this recipe.

 Potato size, flavoring, and variations

 I use baby potatoes in all my potato salads.
 Although I used to cut them in half, the hubster has requested that I quarter them.

 Why?
 It's a surface-to-volume thing, which I explain in nauseating detail here.

 What it boils down to is this: compared to the whole potato, smaller cubes have more exposed surfaces that flavor can stick to.